team401/2025-Robot-Code/README.md

 We also had `Manual` (also called "low") autonomy.
 This mode exists in case vision becomes unreliable or our coprocessor dies/loses connection.
 In this mode, the driver can pull the score trigger to warm up, then manually line up with the reef pole (or the barge/processor) and push a button to score the game piece.

 During auto, our autonomy level was locked to `High`, also called "Full Auto."
 In this mode, the robot automatically executed actions back to back based on an auto strategy outlined in a JSON file.
 Scoring behaved identically as in `Smart` autonomy, except that the scoring locations were manually determined by the contents of the auto file rather than picking the closest reef pole.
 We used a wrapper around PathPlanner's On-the-Fly pathfinding to integrate it as a state in our existing drivetrain state machine.
 This allowed the robot to generate paths back to the coral stations by itself in auto, removing the need for predefined paths.

+## Project Structure

+The project is split up as follows:

+### Top Level

+- Strategy Manager

+  Loads autos, manages operator interface in teleop.
+In auto, robot actions are coordinated by commands located in `commands/strategies`.

+- RobotContainer

+  Handles instantiating robot and setting suppliers.
+Uses:

+  - InitSubsystems

+    Handles the instantiation of subsystems and creation of IO instances.
+Suppliers are set after all subsystems are created to provide values that one subsystem depends on from another subsystem.

+  - InitBindings

+    Binds driver controls to functions.
+In teleop, robot actions are coordinated by a combination of suppliers between the subsystems and the functions in the button bindings.
+For instance, pressing the score button will:

+    - Pick the nearest location and set that as the drive target
+    - Put the drivetrain into LinearDrive state to drive to the nearest reef pole
+    - Tell scoring to warmup (score height is already set because it is constantly updated from SnakeScreen)
+    - Once drive is done driving near the pole, it automatically transitions to lineup state
+    - Once scoring is warmed up, it waits for a supplier from drive to tell it that it has lined up before automatically transitioning to score.

+- Independent State Machines

+  Subsystems have their own state machines.
+Each subsystem behaves as a semi-autonomous system, automatically transitioning between actions and using suppliers provided by other subsystems for actions that are blocked (e.g. the claw waiting for drive to lineup before scoring).

+### Subsystems

+- Drive

+  Based on AdvantageKit's swerve drive template.
+This drivetrain uses a state machine

+- Ramp

+  The Ramp/Intake has the ability to pivot up over the elevator during endgame to allow space for a deep cage to attach to the climber.
+The ramp also featured an extending mechanism which was triggered by the ramp slamming down.
+To activate this, the ramp would raise itself up at the start of auto and then jolt back downward to extend the extra ramp mechanism.

+- Scoring

+  The entire superstructure of the robot, which shares one state machine.

+  ScoringSubsystem also checks the positions of its 3 mechanisms to make sure that nothing collides.
+Protection clamps are a state function: for any given set of input positions and goal positions, the resulting clamps will be the same.
+This is done to make debugging clamping issues as simple as possible, without having to worry about any "state" in the clamp system.

+  To prevent code from becoming cluttered and to promote separation of responsibilities, this subsystem is logically separated in code into its 3 component mechanisms:

+  - Elevator

+    Motion Magic Expo Torque Current FOC controlled elevator.
+ElevatorMechanism handles enforcing protection clamps, and conversion of target position and position inputs between encoder rotations and elevator height for more intuitive setpoints.

+  - Wrist

+    Handles enforcement of clamps and interaction with the IO interface.

+  - Claw

+    Reads signals from CANranges and handles debouncing the signals before reporting them to the ScoringSubsystem.
+Also handles running claw rollers and briefly contained code for current-based algae detection.

+- Climb

+  The climber uses a winch mechanism to control a single jointed arm with a hook attached to then end.
+It uses a PID controller with a CANcoder mounted in the base of the arm.

+- LED

+  Our LEDs had their own subsystem to convey various parts of robot state (e.g. whether or not the robot has a game piece) via suppliers provided by each subsytsem.

 ## Using the Simulator